Power BI Embedded features and pricing guide

 Power BI Premium

-The calculation of cost in the premium model is done per nodes.
+The calculation of cost in the premium model is done per node.
 Let’s understand the system of nodes and how prices are calculated in this model.
 Following is the chart we have created by getting the information from Microsoft’s website.

 |Capacity Nodes||Total v-cores||Backend v-cores||RAM (GB)||Frontend v-cores||DirectQuery/Live Connection (per sec)||Model Refresh Parallelism|